Meet Ben Chu

 What is your position/department/year/major/club affiliation at Gonzaga?

-I am a specialist in Ecological Spirituality with the Office of Mission and Ministry, and an instructor in the Comprehensive Leadership Program (CLP).
+I’m a Specialist for Ecological Spirituality with our Office of Mission and Ministry, and I also teach in the Comprehensive Leadership Program with our School of Leadership Studies.

 What does sustainability mean to you?